How can I improve egg quality? With some time and dedication!

 While it’s true that the younger you are, the better quality eggs you have (and with this better chances to get pregnant), it’s problematic in our society for a young woman to gather together the resources necessary to raise and provide for a child.

 Yes, it would be great to have a child, but will that stop us from ever getting back to our career?
-What if we don’t want to get back?
+And what if we don’t want to get back?

 Until we became 30, we had about a 20% chance of conceiving every month.
 Not bad odds.
 But once the woman reaches the age of 35, her fertility starts to decline and it can take quite some effort to slow down the biological clock for even a few minutes.